What Does FEXI Measure in Neurons?: Speculations

-The final $D(t)$ is the mean over the four groups weighted with their spin fractions and the filter effect.
-It is shown in \fig{fig_FEXI_perm}.
+The resulted diffusion coefficient, which is calculated with account for four above described spin groups, is shown in \fig{fig_FEXI_perm}.
 Considering the practically achievable mixing times, the effect of finite membrane permeability is negligible for $t_m\ll \tau_x\approx 140\units{ms}$.
 It becomes noticeable when both times are comparable.